AyushKumar535/Flight-part-1/readme.md

         If you are setting up your development environment then write the username of your `DB`, password of your ``DB`` and in dialect mention whatever `DB` you are using for example mysql Mario db Portuguese etc.

         If you are setting up test or production environment make sure you also replace the host with the hosted `DB` URL.

+        if some one try to fetch base module delete models->index.js
+                and do
+            in src npx sequelize init